Financial/Performance Highlights

 • ※From fiscal 2024, the Basic Chemicals Business Sector has been renamed as the Green Energy & Chemical Business Sector due to an organizational change.

-The energy resources and environmental business saw a decrease in net sales due mainly to the lower sales volume of LNG for power generation use, but posted earnings on par with the previous fiscal year due to the higher sales volume of iodine and rising market prices for this offering.
+The energy resources and environmental business saw increases in net sales and earnings due primarily to the higher sales volume of LNG for power generation use, along with growth in the sales volume of iodine and rising market prices for this offering.

 Specialty Chemicals